 1. As an OPS employee am I automatically eligible for health insurance coverage?

 No. Federal guidelines say that employers must offer coverage to employees who work 30 hours per week or more on average.
 The guidelines further say that employers have to measure employees to determine their eligibility.
-If you were employed as of April 1, 2013 in an OPS position, we have been measuring your hours worked per week from April 2nd – October 2nd.
+If you were employed in an OPS position, we have been measuring your hours worked per week from October 3rd of last year to October 2nd or this year.
 If you averaged 30 hours or more per week, you will be eligible to enroll in benefits during the upcoming open enrollment period for January 1st coverage.
-If you were hired on April 2, 2013, or after and your department reported you would be working 30 or more hours per week, you are automatically eligible for coverage.

 2. How will I know if I'm eligible?